 When fishing from a boat or kayak, the water is simply too deep for cast and retrieve fishing.
 Kastmasters are also an effective jigging or vertical fishing lure.
-Basically jig them like any other spoon.
+Basically, jig them like any other spoon.

 My technique is simple.
-I open my bail arm, and allow the kastmaster to flutter towards the bottom.
+I open my bail arm and allow the kastmaster to flutter towards the bottom.
 I know the lure is on the bottom when the reel stops peeling line. ( Worth keeping in mind sometimes in strong current, a lure will drift sidewise and never seem to reach the bottom).

 Often a trout will hit the kastmaster during the drop.
 If that happens there is usually a pause or jerk mid fall.
-Sometimes the line even speeds up and peels off rapidily.
+Sometimes the line even speeds up and peels off rapidly.
 This is the time to close the bail arm and set the hook.

 Once on the bottom, I reel in a little slack, then start pumping the rod.
 By lifting it up then slowly lowering it to allow the kastmaster to flutter down again.
 I try to lower my rod slowly, keeping up with the decent of the lure.
 There is no need to jig fast when targeting trout.